rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ```
 So, typically you edit at least `Title`, `Author`, `Maintainer` and `Description`

-If you want to use a license, you can do that with the following R-code (in the R-console, `name` is the name of the copyright holder)
+If you want to use a license, you can do that with the following R-code (in the R-console, `name` is the name of the copyright holder).
+If {usethis} is not installed, do that before.

 ```R
 usethis::use_mit_license(name = "Roland Krasser")
 ```

 ### Step 3: Build package

+Simply press the `Install and Restart` Button in the Git-Tab (upper right pane)

+After a while, you new package {hello} is build and ready to use!

 ### Step 4: Add Documentation